FACN3/Water-you-talking-about/README.md

 ![Calculator](https://user-images.githubusercontent.com/24490876/35803983-846a0468-0a7e-11e8-9b37-d00265775367.png)

 ### User Story:
-:woman: As a Water consumer, I want to choose a certain activity and know how much water being used also how much money dollar So that I would be more careful with using Water.
+:raising_hand: As a Water consumer, I want to choose a certain activity and know how much water being used also how much money dollar So that I would be more careful with using Water.